belgattitude/pjbserver-tools/README.md

 > **WARNING** The phpjavabridge server is not supposed to be run on a public facing server
 > and its use should be limited to interactions on the same host/network with the php client.
-> Do not run it as root neither as it exposes the JVM methods through the network.
+> Do not run it as root neither as it exposes the JVM methods through the network that
+> could be remotely exploited.
+Do not start it as root neither.

 Depending on your needs you can use the pjserver-tools in two ways.